What is acupuncture?

 How many treatments will I need?

-The effects of acupuncture and Chinese medicine are cumulative.
-At the beginning, I will often recommend 3-5 weekly sessions, so we can let your body take in new information, and I can learn about you and how you generally respond to treatments.
-This foundation will allow us to clarify what health goals to prioritize, and what frequency of treatment will best support that.
+At the beginning, I often recommend 3-5 weekly sessions, so that subtle changes have time to accumulate, and I can also learn what approaches work well for you.
+This foundation will also help us clarify what health goals to prioritize and what frequency of treatment will best support that.

-Aside from the initial pinch, there are a variety of sensations that one might feel during an acupuncture session.
-These sensations have been described as heavy, radiating, moving, tingling, warming, cooling, and relaxing.
-Typically, these sensations are brief and subtle.
-In some instances, the sensations will be more obvious, as with an intentional muscle twitch to promote the release of muscle tension.
+Aside from the initial pinch of the needle, there are a variety of sensations that one might feel when receiving acupuncture.
+These feelings have been described as heavy, radiating, moving, tingling, warming, cooling, and relaxing.
+Typically, these sensations are brief and subtle, and in some instances, they will be more obvious, as with the intentional triggering of a muscle contraction (known as “trigger points”) to promote the release of muscle tension.

 What is Chinese herbal medicine?

-Chinese herbal medicine focuses on the combination of herbs (typically roots, barks, leafy plant matter, fruits, and seeds) to create herbal formulas.
-While individual herbs can be effective in increasing available nutrition, activating parts of the gastrointestinal system, balancing the chemical makeup of blood, cooling the heat of inflammatory responses, enhancing the absorption of fluid, re-circulating retained water or blood, and fighting bacterial and viral loads, herbal formulas are complex combinations of such herbs and their actions, designed to deliver the necessary antidote to an imbalance while acting preventatively to avoid creating a new imbalance in the process.
+Chinese herbal medicine uses combinations of herbs (typically roots, barks, leafy plant matter, fruits, and seeds) to create herbal formulas.
+While individual herbs can be effective on their own, herbal formulas are designed to generate the necessary antidote to an imbalance while proactively avoiding the creation of a new imbalance in the process.

 Do you accept insurance?

 No, but some insurance plans will reimburse partial or full costs of acupuncture services.
-If you think your insurance plan covers out-of-network acupuncture treatments, I can provide a superbill that you can use to file a claim for reimbursement.
-Acupuncture also qualifies as an eligible medical expense for FSA, HRA, and HSA.
+If your insurance plan covers out-of-network acupuncture treatments, I can provide a superbill that you can use to file a claim for reimbursement.
+Acupuncture also qualifies as an eligible medical expense for flexible spending accounts (FSA).

 What forms of payment do you accept?

-I accept payment by cash and credit card.
+I accept payment by cash, Zelle, and credit card.

 Can I give a session as a gift?